-It’s just a fact of life, however, that babies and kids born early are more likely to get sick than those born at full term.
+It’s just a fact of life, however, that babies and kids born early are more likely to get sick with illnesses like RSV than those born at full term.
 A preemie may already have weak lungs along with an immune system so immature that it is essentially non existent, and infections like RSV are no joke.
 Even the common cold can send a preemie to the hospital!
 I knew that my relatives and friends who fell into the “germ exposure is important” camp were only trying to be helpful, but at the same time I also knew that everyone in a preemie’s life – like grandparents, aunts and uncles, siblings, cousins, and friends – should be responsible for keeping her healthy.

 Do you want to help protect preemies from RSV during RSV Awareness Month and all year long?
 Even if you’re not a preemie parent, you can still protect preemies from RSV and other illnesses by taking a few simple steps and following these guidelines: